ash/raku-course/essentials/loops/until/index.md

 until $x > 10 { . . . }
 ```

-As you see, the conditions are simply negated versions of each other.
+As you see, the conditions are negated versions of each other.
 In this sense, `while` and `until` are in the same relations as `if` and `unless`.

 {% include nav.html %}